Entry requirements and training (forensic psychologist)

 Most universities are flexible with their entry requirements, however, you should contact the institution you wish to study at for further information.
 University courses, whether single, joint or combined honours degrees, tend to be general in content and cover all the main areas of psychology required to go into further post-graduate training.

-After undertaking postgraduate professional training course to become a counselling psychologist, you must register with the Health and Care Professions Council (HCPC).
+After undertaking postgraduate professional training course (at doctoral level) to become a counselling psychologist, you must register with the Health and Care Professions Council (HCPC).
 This allows you to practice in the NHS.

 Want to learn more?